input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_docs/index.md

 Documents will contain metadata which allows the document to be categorized, versioned and linked.
 This data does not properly belong inside the document, but is critical to ensure the document is properly referenced and indexable.
+It is defined and specified as [signed object protected header fields](./../signed_object/index.md#signed-object-fields).

 ```CDDL
 ? "ref" => reference_type,